DebalekhaChakraborty/AirSense/docs/PHASE_00A_RUNTIME_RECORD.md

 **Runtime gate: VERIFIED READY.** Blocker B1 is resolved.

 Phase 3 (exploratory data analysis) is now unblocked but **was not started**.
+Run it with `venv/bin/python`, never with the host system interpreter, which still reports `HOST-COMPATIBILITY WARNING` with exit code 1.
 No EDA, no cleaning, no split, no feature engineering, no model training and no metric calculation was performed in this phase.